srikanth-narayanan/CarND-Vehicle-Detection/README.md

 ### Histogram of Oriented Gradients (HOG)

 The HOG values of given image can act as a unique signature in identifying a specific appearance of a feature like car.
-The function to determine the hog feature of an image is defined by the fucntion `get_hog_features` in the notebook cell 7 and 8.
+The function to determine the hog feature of an image is defined by the fucntion `extract_hog_by_skimage` and `extract_hog_by_opencv` in the notebook cells 7, 8, 14, 15, 18, 21 and 22.
 The following is an example of HOG image of a car and not a car.

 ![HOG of a car][image4]